 If you regularly reach for breakfast cereal, remember to check the nutritional values printed on the box.
 Chances are that the high sugar content in your favorite cereal will surprise you.
 Switch to low-sugar cereals or other options like plain oatmeal, yogurt or whole-wheat biscuits.

 Prepare your bowl of oatmeal with skimmed milk or water, and you have a nutritive breakfast packed with vitamins, fiber, and minerals.
-If you must have a taste of something sweet, opt for healthier additions that contain natural sugars such as bananas, pears, apples, strawberries or other fruits.
+If you must have a taste of something sweet, opt for healthier additions that have natural sugars such as bananas, pears, apples, strawberries or other fruits.

 Another option for a healthy sugar-free breakfast is whole wheat toast because it has a higher fiber content than regular white bread.
 Top your toast with low-sugar spreads if you want to change it up every day.

 Avoid ready-made soups, meals, stir-fry sauces, pasta sauces, salad dressing, sweet chili dishes, and similar foods as much as possible.
-These ready-made dishes contain excessive sugar and preservatives that are unhealthy.
+These ready-made dishes have excessive sugar and preservatives that are unhealthy.
 While cooking food at home or eating out, be aware of all of the disguises under which sugar gets into your diet so you can do away with it.
 Sugar is often found in sauces, gravy, breads, etc.

 Get Your Entire Family Onboard

 It is difficult to give up a bad habit when everyone around you is still indulging.
 If your family members are chowing down on sugary sweets, the temptation might just be too much for you.
-Get everyone onboard the health train and get all the processed foods that contain sugar out of your house.
+Get everyone onboard the health train and get all the processed foods that have sugar out of your house.
 Choosing healthy food options is easier if your family is eating the same thing.

 What to Do When Cravings Hit